tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.42.0-dev.1 =
+= 8.42.0-dev.2 =

-(2017/04/24) Added a new "Force Protocol for Shared URLs" option in the Sharing Buttons settings page (Pro version).
-Code refactoring to rename the $is_avail array to $avail, and replace the NGFB_VARY_USER_AGENT_DISABLE constant checks by $avail array checks.
+(2017/04/27) Added a new "Force Protocol for Shared URLs" option in the Sharing Buttons settings page (Pro version).
+Fixed inheritance of Schema sub-types when adding Organization markup.
+Code refactoring to rename the $is_avail array and replace NGFB_VARY_USER_AGENT_DISABLE constant checks.

 = 8.41.0 =